dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 ---
 title: "Vancouver: Vagrant's version"
-description: A non-comprehensive list of places to go and things to do in Vancouver as curated by yours truly over 6 years.
+description: A non-comprehensive list of places to go and things to do in the Greater Vancouver Area as curated by yours truly over 6 years.
 date: 2021-11-09
 tags:
   - vancouver